 ASA Headquarters, Alexandria, VA

-Discussions will include analyses of trends in gun violence, new sources of gun violence data, gun crime investigations, police shootings, effect of laws on gun violence, firearm forensics, and illegal gun markets.
-Presenters include statisticians, economists, and criminologists conducting research on gun violence.
+Discussions included analyses of trends in gun violence, new sources of gun violence data, gun crime investigations, police shootings, effect of laws on gun violence, firearm forensics, and illegal gun markets.
+Presenters included statisticians, economists, and criminologists conducting research on gun violence.

-For more information about this event, visit: https://www.samsi.info/gun-violence
+More information about this event located at: https://www.samsi.info/gun-violence